Special Assistant to the President on Gender-Based Violence and Professor of Sociology, San Diego State University

 Topics of Expertise: Childcare (Providers and Systems) / Domestic Violence & Child Abuse / Economic Inequality / Feminism & Families / Fertility, Reproduction, & Sexual Health / Gender & Sexuality / Health & Illness / Motherhood/Fatherhood / Public Policy: Health Care / Public Policy: Reproductive Health / Sexual abuse/misconduct / Trauma & Disaster / Work & Family

-Monica J. Casper, Ph.D. is Dean of the College of Arts and Letters and Professor of Sociology at San Diego State University.
-She has published several books, including the award-winning The Making of the Unborn Patient: A Social Anatomy of Fetal Surgery; The Body: Social and Cultural Dissections; and Critical Trauma Studies: Understanding Violence, Conflict, and Memory in Everyday Life.
-Her forthcoming book, Babylost: Racism, Survival, and the Quiet Politics of Infant Mortality, from A to Z, focuses on racial politics of infant and maternal mortality in the U.S. She is founding co-editor of the successful NYU Press book series “Biopolitics: Medicine, Technoscience, and Health in the 21st Century” and founding co-editor of the newly launched UA Press Book Series, “The Feminist Wire Books: Connecting Feminisms, Race, and Social Justice,” as well as a managing editor of The Feminist Wire and publisher of TRIVIA: Voices of Feminism.
+Monica J. Casper, Ph.D. is a Professor of Sociology and Special Assistant to the President on Gender-Based Violence at San Diego State University.
+She has published several books, including the award-winning The Making of the Unborn Patient: A Social Anatomy of Fetal Surgery (1998); Synthetic Planet: Chemical Politics and the Hazards of Modern Life (2003); and Critical Trauma Studies: Understanding Violence, Conflict, and Memory in Everyday Life (2016).
+Her latest book, Babylost: Racism, Survival, and the Quiet Politics of Infant Mortality, from A to Z, was published in 2022 and focuses on racial politics of infant and maternal mortality in the U.S. She is founding co-editor of the successful NYU Press book series “Biopolitics: Medicine, Technoscience, and Health in the 21st Century” and founding co-editor of the UA Press Book Series, “The Feminist Wire Books: Connecting Feminisms, Race, and Social Justice.”
 She is also a creative writer.